Heart and Vascular in McKinney, TX

 Rest assured your heart is in the right place at Medical City McKinney.
-MCM’s heart and vascular team puts their hearts and souls into ensuring you receive the best and most advanced cardiac care available anywhere.
-By using the latest equipment and technologies, our board-certified cardiovascular surgeons and interventional cardiologists devote their skills to diagnosing and treating a wide range of heart problems.
+Medical City McKinney’s heart and vascular team puts their hearts and souls into ensuring you receive the best and most advanced cardiac care available anywhere.
+By using the latest equipment and technologies, our board-certified cardiovascular surgeons, interventional cardiologists, and electrophysiologists devote their skills to diagnosing and treating a wide range of heart problems.

 While we promise to do our jobs, it’s important for our patients to do theirs too.
 Make sure you and your loved ones learn (by heart) the symptoms of a heart attack.
 When faced with a heart attack or stroke, the longer a person goes without medical treatment to open up the blockage and restore blood flow, the greater the risk of permanent damage or even death.